 Tyrosine is a non-essential amino acid produced by the body that benefits health.
-Studies claim that it improves mental ability in times of stress, which is most of the time encountered during menopausal stage.
+Studies claim that it improves mental ability in times of stress, which is most of the time encountered during the menopausal stage.
 Supplements that contain tyrosine are widely available in the market.
 But how does it work in the body to help with menopausal symptoms?
-Let's find it out here.
+Let’s find it out here.

 What is Tyrosine?

 Tyrosine (4-hydroxyphenylalanine) is one of the non-essential amino acids that our body needs for thyroid health.
-It is building blocks of protein that the body makes from another amino acid termed as phenylalanine.
+It is building blocks of protein that the body makes from another amino acid termed phenylalanine.
 Tyrosine can be also obtained from dairy products, fish, meats, eggs, beans, oats, nuts, and wheat.
 However, there is a limitation of the daily dosage of tyrosine, as excessive amounts may bring unwanted effects in the body.

 Tyrosine for Menopause

 The effect of tyrosine benefits the mood, and the daily physical and cognitive performance of a person.
 In menopausal women, tyrosine helps by counteracting anxiety and depression related to menopause.
 It is also essential for fighting off memory loss and lethargy.